CalvinWu4/CalvinWu4/README.md

   I'm a full stack developer and recent software engineering grad from Rochester Institute of Technology.

   I love reading, running, biking, badminton, video games, and angsty songs.

-⚡ Fun fact: I'm a huge journalism and politics junkie.
-I live for ideas and debate.
-I even follow international politics.
+  I'm most compatible with people who are interested in history, literature, politics, and philosophy.
+But, I also feel that life should be lived and not just thought about.

 📚 I'm currently reading: